facebook/react-native-website/docs/custom-webview-android.md

 For events, the event handler must always be set to a function.
 This means it isn't safe to use the event handler directly from `this.props`, as the user might not have provided one.
 The standard approach is to create a event handler in your class, and then invoking the event handler given in `this.props` if it exists.

-If you are unsure how something should be implemented from the JS side, look at [WebView.android.js](https://github.com/facebook/react-native/blob/master/Libraries/Components/WebView/WebView.android.js) in the React Native source.
+If you are unsure how something should be implemented from the JS side, look at [WebView.android.js](https://github.com/react-native-webview/react-native-webview/blob/master/src/WebView.android.tsx) in the React Native WebView source.

 ```jsx
 export default class CustomWebView extends Component {